Old Dog Fluid Around Heart: Signs, Causes and Treatment

 • Shows loss of appetite, lethargy, or other sudden changes in behavior or activity.

-Prompt veterinary evaluation is critical to diagnose the underlying cause, manage fluid accumulation, and prevent life-threatening complications.
+Immediate veterinary evaluation is critical to diagnose the underlying cause, manage fluid accumulation, and prevent life-threatening complications.

-Read more: Old Dog Vestibular Disease (Explained)
+Read more: Old Dog Vestibular Disease (Signs, causes and treatment)

 Key Takeaway